‘Dance Moms’ Rumors: Abby Lee Miller Served With Forfeiture Papers As She Tries To Track Down Man Who Owes Money

 — Fraser Twins Models (@joannefraser21) December 19, 2016

 What do you think of this latest round of Dance Moms rumors?
-Leave your thoughts about the latest Dance Moms rumors in the comments below.
+Leave your thoughts about the latest rumors in the comments below.

 [Featured Image by Frederick M. Brown/Getty Images]